-Pushing mongo is deemed as the ultimate sin in skateboarding.
+Pushing mongo is often seen as the ultimate sin by street skateboarders.

 But why?
 Is it really that bad?